wolf/jan-2021-branches-presentation/Jan-2021-branches-presentation.md

 * All about Merge Requests
     * What are they good for?

+* Things IntelliJ does for you
+    * you can just start typing in the branch menu (any branch menu)
+        * and you can start typing into the menu that pops up _out_ of a branch, too
+    * Saves and restores your workspace when you switch branches

 * Do I want to talk about detached heads?

 ## Things Specifically _Not_ to Cover

 * Interactive rebase

+狼

 <!-- vim: set ts=4 sw=4 tw=0 et ai :-->